micmejia/bible-dump/NKJV/Ezra/Ezr 10.md

 Shallum, Amariah, _and_ Joseph;

 ###### 43
-of the sons of Nebo: Jeiel, Mattithiah, Zabad, Zebina, [^h]Jaddai, Joel, _and_ Benaiah.
+of the sons of Nebo: Jeiel, Mattithiah, Zabad, Zebina, Jaddai, Joel, _and_ Benaiah.

 ###### 44
 All these had taken pagan wives, and _some_ of them had wives _by whom_ they had children.